 - Their partner is extremely jealous or possessive

 It can be difficult to share your concerns or know what to do when someone you care about is being abused.
 Your instinct may be to “save” them, but the person experiencing the violence is the best judge of their situation.
 After all, there are many reasons why people stay in abusive relationships.
 Leaving can also be a very dangerous and challenging time for a victim.

 One of the most important ways you can help someone facing abuse is to consider how you might support them in making their own decisions.
 Read our blog about “How to Support a Loved One in an Abusive Relationship“ for ways you can help.

-To learn more about how to support a loved one, we encourage you to reach out to the StrongHearts Native Helpline for support at 1-844-7NATIVE (762-8483), available daily 7 a.m. to 10 p.m.
-CST.
-Callers reaching out after hours may connect with the National Domestic Violence Hotline by selecting option 1.
+To learn more about how to support a loved one, we encourage you to reach out to the StrongHearts Native Helpline for support at 1-844-7NATIVE (762-8483) or by clicking on the chat now icon on this page you can connect with an advocate in a direct message.
+Advocates are available 24/7.

 “Why don’t they just leave?”

 People who have never been abused often wonder why a person wouldn’t just leave an abusive relationship.
 They don’t understand that leaving can be more complicated than it seems, especially if it means leaving a tribal community to escape the abuse.

 Leaving is often the most dangerous time for a victim of abuse, because abuse is about power and control.
 When a victim leaves, they are taking control and threatening the abusive partner’s power, which could cause the abusive partner to retaliate in very destructive or dangerous ways.